Research and Clinical Trials

 - Vitamin A analog

-The late Donald L. Morton, M.D., Chief of the Melanoma Program at John Wayne Cancer Institute at Providence Saint John’s Health Center originated the sentinel lymph node technique for staging melanoma.
+The late Donald L. Morton, M.D., Chief of the Melanoma Program at Saint John's Cancer Institute at Providence Saint John’s Health Center originated the sentinel lymph node technique for staging melanoma.
 This revolutionary diagnostic technique helps surgeons determine if a tumor has spread to nearby lymph nodes rather than simply removing them; a practice that can cause permanent side effects.
 The melanoma program is currently led by Steven J. O’Day, M.D., and Richard Essner, M.D.

 The technique involves injecting a blue dye and radioactive substance into the lymphatic system near the tumor.
 As the dye is absorbed, it identifies the sentinel node so that it can be excised and analyzed for evidence of cancer spread.
 If cancer has not invaded the sentinel node, the surgeon may elect to leave the other healthy lymph nodes in place.
 The sentinel node technique has become the international medical standard for melanoma surgery, and is being adapted to many other cancers.
 Notably, Dr. Morton was a recipient of the Jacobson Innovation Award of the American College of Surgeons.